ManicMiners/docs/_pages/DATSectionlandslidefrequency.md

 >It is invalid to list the same tile having multiple landslides intervals, thus every tile may only be listed a single time.

+>The engine requires that all tiles having landslides with the same interval MUST be listed together on the same line.
+Additional lines with the same interval are ignored.

 ## Example

 Within a map, there are three groups of landslide cooldowns: